( 3315 Reads)

 Writing a textbook is never an individual effort, and I would like to take a moment to thank all the people who helped along the way.
-Through the Microscope has been a labor of love for over a decade, and many people gave valuable input and made the way easier in many ways.
+Through the Microscope has been a labor of love for over a decade.
+Many people gave valuable input and made the way easier in many ways.

 To the Bacteriology Department.
 Thank you for providing the opportunity and creating an environment where teaching and learning matter.
-It is an honor to work with such gifted and talented people.
-Specifically, thanks to Robin, Jon, Diana, Jorge, Jo, Sarah, and Judy.
+It is an honor to work with such gifted and talented people—specifically, thanks to Robin, Jon, Diana, Jorge, Jo, Sarah, Melissa, Michelle, and Judy.
 I have learned much about learning, teaching, and life from each of you.
-And a special thank you to my former co-author, Gary Roberts who has since retired from academic life and writing this book.
+And a special thank you to my former co-author, Gary Roberts, who has since retired from academic life and writing this book.
 As if you didn't have enough to do, you joined me in this quixotic adventure.
 Your contributions to the book have made it infinitely better than what I could have created by myself.

 To my mother.
 Though you have been gone for over 30 years, your love and lessons stay with me.
 You taught me to work hard and instilled in me a passionate curiosity about the world.
 Your example and love still sustain me.
 To my father.
-You have always been someone I have looked up to for the way you move through life, always overcoming the obstacles in front of you with a positive outlook.
-You were up to any challenge placed in front of you that you met them all.
-I will always remember your smile and the light in your eyes.
+You have always been someone I looked up to for how you moved through life, constantly overcoming the obstacles in front of you with a positive outlook.
+You were up to any challenges placed in front of you, and you met them all.
+I will never forget your smile and the light in your eyes.

 To my children.
 For those times when dad was working on the book, and you needed something, I don't regret stopping to help.
 For the laughter, the sledding, the trips, and for just hanging out.
 I thank you.
 Your presence and sense of fun make life worth living.